 The Old Bell Tavern

-95 Fleet Street, London, Greater London, EC4Y 1DH
+95 Fleet Street, London, Greater London, EC4Y 1DH 020 7583 0216

-The Old Bell Tavern has a long history, having been a licensed tavern for more than 300 years.
+Boasting a long and proud history, The Old Bell Tavern has been a licensed tavern for more than 300 years.
 Built by Sir Christopher Wren, it housed his masons who were rebuilding St Bride's Church after the Great Fire.
-Originally we could only be reached via an alleyway from Fleet Street and as such we have a long association with printing.
-One of the first printing presses operated here around 1500.
+It’s also located on the same street as a certain infamous villain that you may have heard of, Sweeney Todd the Demon Barber of Fleet Street.

-The Old Bell Tavern is one of many rare gems in theNicholson's collection of great British pubs, reputed for their distinctive buildings, intriguing history and vibrant atmosphere.
+The Old Bell Tavern is one of many rare gems in the Nicholson's collection of iconic and great British pubs — held in the highest of regards for their distinctive buildings, intriguing history and vibrant atmosphere.